oliviawestmacottssw/SSW.Rules.Content/rules/meeting---do-you-know-what-to-prepare-for-each-meeting/rule.md

 - Nominating in advance another member of the team to take notes from the presentation
 - Deciding, in advance, the order in which PBIs should be presented; priority, sprint backlog order, logical order and minimizing presenter and presentation medium switching should be taken into account.
 - Controlling the time spent on the PBI presentation
     - Practice the demo beforehand if needed to ensure a succinct delivery.
-This can be in the form of a pre-prepared video if desired​
+This can be in the form of a pre-prepared video if desired
     - Inform the product owner what the main goal of the PBI is and tell if the team believe it was done or not
     - If the Product Owner previously saw what was done, ideally the member should just mention that and ask if the PBI is accepted
     - If the member needs to show something, show a couple of examples and ask if the Product Owner wants to see something else